daothu2023/MTDriverGNN/README.md

 ##  Repository Structure
-data/ – Directory containing preprocessed input datasets used for model training
+Data/ – Directory containing preprocessed input datasets used for model training

 Supplementary.pdf – Supplementary document detailing methodology and results

-gcn_no_pretrain.ipynb – Jupyter notebook for training the GCN model without pretraining

-gcn_pretrain_finetune.ipynb – Jupyter notebook for training the GCN model with pretraining and fine-tuning
+Results/
+- Directory containing the output results of the proposed model.
+- Includes gene ranking files for:
+  - BRCA (Breast Invasive Carcinoma)
+  - PRAD (Prostate Adenocarcinoma)
+- Each file lists genes ranked by their predicted disease relevance scores.

+Source/
+- Directory containing the source code of the proposed framework.
+- Includes scripts for data preprocessing, model implementation, training, and evaluation.

 README.md – Project overview and usage instructions